RobinTail/express-zod-api/README.md

 };
 ```

-In order to customize the response handler you need to use `createResultHandler()` first wrapping the response schema in
+In order to customize the result handler you need to use `createResultHandler()` first wrapping the response schema in
 `createApiResponse()` optionally specifying its mime types, and wrapping the endpoint output schema in `markOutput()`.
-Positive schema is the schema of successful response.
-Negative schema is the one that describes the response in case
-of error.
 Here is an example you can use as a template:

 ```typescript
 import {createResultHandler, IOSchema, createApiResponse, markOutput, z} from 'express-zod-api';